Last updated:

 Sales

 Sales teams bank on communication with potential clients, whether through phone calls or email.
 Sales teams often need to save emails from potential customers for later review.
-Encouraging customers from the initial research
+Encouraging customers from the initial research.

 stage toward conversion could take months or even years.
 In these cases, potential customers often need more time to progress along the sales funnel.
 To provide potential buyers the time they need to decide without losing a possible lead, sales teams can use automation rules that move these emails into a “contact later” label.
-Gmelius simplifies this action with shared Gmail labels, so everyone on your team can view potential prospects, increasing potential sales.

 Higher Education